ebenezerdon/expense-appwrite/tutorial.md

 The list is ordered with the most recent expenses first, making it easy for users to track their latest spending.

-## Running and Testing the Application
+## Running and testing the application

 With all components and styles in place, we can now run our application.
 Start the development server using: